simonmichael/hledger_site/src/index.md

     assets:cash
 ```

-You can now run reports:
+You can run reports like so:
 ```shell
 $ hledger bs
 Balance Sheet 2023-02-15